Difference between MySQL and PostgreSQL

 A database is a collection of information that is structured in such a way that it is easy to manage and update.
 To make this task easier various Database Management Systems(DBMS) have been created.
 These include MySQL, PostgreSQL, MongoDB, Redis etc.

-It is one of the most famous, open-source Relational database management system (RDMS).
+It is one of the most famous, open-source Relational database management systems (RDMS).
 The data in this table is stored in tables which makes it easy to perform CRUD operations (Create, Read, Update and Delete).
 Some of the features of MySQL are:

-- Fast, easy and reliable.
+- Fast, easy, and reliable.

 - Can be used for both large and small applications.

-- Provides high scalablity
+- Provides high scalability

-It a powerful, open-source Object-relational database system.
-It provides good performance with low maintenance efforts because of its high stability.PostgreSQL was the first DBMS that implemented multi-version concurrency control (MVCC) feature.
+It is a powerful, open-source Object-relational database system.
+It provides good performance with low maintenance efforts because of its high stability.PostgreSQL was the first DBMS that implemented the multi-version concurrency control (MVCC) feature.
 Some of the highlights of PostgreSQL are:

-- Support for vast amount of languages.
+- Support for the vast amount of languages.

-- It procies advanced Security features.
+- It provides advanced security features.